vpandichi/worldtour_proiect/README.md

 13. Finished recommendations page, created content for stories page, amended footer area for all pages.
 14. Worked on the stories page's design, 60% done, (focused on login page)  - created login page, design and content.
 15. Created the ro version of the website - 90% done.
+16. Finished the ro version of the website, added translation for every language on the stories/articles page, improved css code.

 TO DO FOR TOMORROW 16/07: - fix logo not displaying on the nav bar after being dynamically generated; (might be a problem with the HTML positioning of the divs) - ok
                           - pick a def. color scheme - current red/green - debugging colors; - x